Who's Behind Listverse?

 6 Daniel Petric

 At trial, Petric’s defense attorneys argued that due to a snowboarding accident that had left Petric bedridden, he developed an addiction to the Halo franchise after playing it at friends’ houses, leaving him unable to go without the game, which caused him to snap.
-This strategy did not work, and Petric was convicted and sentenced to 23 years to life in prison.
+This strategy did not work, and Petric was convicted and sentenced to life in prison with eligibility for parole after 23 years.
+Petric is currently imprisoned in the Grafton Correctional Institution in Ohio.

 5 Evan Ramsey